panos1998/Numerical-Analysis/README.md

 3. ***Trapezoid***
 4. ***Simpsons***

+Inside file app1.py we run the functions from folder IntegralMethods and we print the errors and the result diagramm for each h.

 The target function to estimate its integral using the above methods is ![](https://i.ibb.co/RDysxvD/image.png).
 Especially we calculated the following integral ![](https://i.ibb.co/SQJ9L7f/image.png).

 #### Error Diagramm
-Below the diagramm presents the difference between each method and the calculated  from the above integral  value.
+Below the diagramm presents the differforence between each method and the calculated  from the above integral  value.

 ![](https://i.ibb.co/sF1rPbB/image.png)